 What are you doing at work?
 Your job hopefully.
 While no one expects you to be all business every second of the day, too much time spent chitchatting means too little time working.
-According to Susan Heathfield, who writes about Human Resources for The Balance, “Where a lack of privacy at work becomes problematic, in my mind, is when it becomes excessive.
+According to Susan Heathfield, who writes about Human Resources for The Balance Careers, “Where a lack of privacy at work becomes problematic, in my mind, is when it becomes excessive.
 'How was your weekend?
 Just great.
 We went on a great hike.
 How was yours?' is common courtesy.
-To spend a half hour giving a coworker a blow by blow description of your weekend, is not.”
+To spend a half hour giving a coworker a blow by blow description of your weekend is not.”

-You may even earn the reputation of being a snob if your colleagues think you want nothing to do with them.
-That can be no less damaging than the other labels you may earn by sharing too much information.
+But if you don't share anything about yourself with your coworkers, won't you feel isolated?
+If no one knows who you are as a person, you won't be able to develop relationships, and that can make for a very lonely experience.
+The isolation can lead to job stress and dissatisfaction.
+You may even earn the reputation of being a snob if your colleagues think you don't want anything to do with them.
+That may be just as damaging as the other labels you would earn by sharing too much information.